GearHost/Docs/docs/how-to-use-kudu.md

 ----------

-KUDU is a UI to help you diagnose and debug your Gearhost Web Site.
+KUDU is a UI to help you diagnose and debug your GearHost Web Site.
 It offers debug tools, Powershell access, modifies add-ons, and access many other useful features!
 As an example, we will give using a CloudSite called **zpma.** We'll use Kudu to access powershell to delete a directory as FTP can take longer when deleting big directories.

 ----------